Iconic proto-punk guitarist brings 'reanimation' of MC5 to Bimbo's

 Sadly, the MC5 would not come back together until after the sudden passing of Tyner in 1991 from a heart attack with the surviving members participating in a Detroit benefit that raised money for his family.
 Smith died from heart failure himself in 1994 after several years of declining health.
 Meanwhile, Kramer relaunched his career, recording several solo albums and touring with help modern punk bands he had influenced like Clawhammer and the Streetwalkin' Cheetahs.

-In recent years, Kramer has focused on composing music for film and television and writing his memoir.
-The finished book, entitled The Hard Stuff: Dope, Crime, the MC5, and My Life of Impossibilities, was published the past summer by Da Capo Press.
+More recently, Kramer has focused on composing music for film and television and writing his memoir.
+The finished book, entitled The Hard Stuff: Dope, Crime, the MC5, and My Life of Impossibilities, was published in 2018 by Da Capo Press.
 Four years ago, Kramer marked the 50th anniversary of the release of Kick Out the Jams with a tour that would feature him playing with an all-star line-up of musicians playing songs from the debut album in its entirety.
 After a round of acclaimed performances in Europe, a version of the band including Soundgarden guitarist Kim Thayil, Fugazi drummer Brendan Canty, Zen Guerilla singer Marcus Durant and San Francisco rock hero Billy Gould from Faith No More on bass played a string of dates across the U.S., including an incendiary night at the Regency Ballroom.

-While there has been little activity since that momentous jaunt (though Kramer's first memoir came out that same year), a few months ago the guitarist announced plans to tour and release a new studio album under the moniker We Are All MC5.
-The forthcoming album -- entitled Heavy Lifting -- was produced by Bob Ezrin (Alice Cooper, Lou Reed, Pink Floyd) and will feature contributions from such notables as original MC5 drummer Thompson along with Rage Against the Machine guitarist Tom Morello, Alice in Chain's William Duvall, fellow Detroiter Don Was (Was Not Was) on bass among others.
-The touring band showcasing some of the new material alongside MC5 classics boasts talented Bay Area singer Brad Brooks (ex-Pollo Elastico), Jane's Addiction drummer Stephen Perkins, bassist Vicki Randle (Mavis Staples), and guitar hero Stevie Salas (David Bowie, Rod Stewart, Mick Jagger).
+A few months ago the guitarist announced plans to tour and release the first new studio album under the MC5 moniker in over five decades.
+The forthcoming effort slated for October release -- entitled Heavy Lifting -- was produced by Bob Ezrin (Alice Cooper, Lou Reed, Pink Floyd) and will feature contributions from such notables as original MC5 drummer Thompson along with Rage Against the Machine guitarist Tom Morello, Alice in Chain's William Duvall, fellow Detroiter Don Was (Was Not Was) on bass among others.
+The touring band showcasing some of the new material alongside MC5 classics boasts talented Bay Area singer/songwriter Brad Brooks (ex-Pollo Elastico), drummer Winston Watson (Bob Dylan, Giant Sand), bassist Vicki Randle (Mavis Staples), and guitar hero Stevie Salas (David Bowie, Rod Stewart, Mick Jagger).

 For this show at Bimbo's 365 Club in North Beach, the band will be joined. by one of the most legendary garage-rock bands to emerge from San Francisco during the '60s.
 The Flamin' Groovies released a series of albums that made little impact on the charts, but exerted a major influence on many punk and power-pop acts that followed in subsequent decades.